webplatform/docs/css/properties/alignment-adjust/index.md

-{{Page_Title|alignment-adjust}}
+{{Page_Title}}
 {{Flags
-|High-level issues=Stub, Needs Review
+|High-level issues=Needs Review
-|Content=Incomplete
 |Checked_Out=No
 }}
-{{Standardization_Status|W3C Working Draft}}
+{{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
-{{Summary_Section|The <code>alignment-adjust</code> property allows more precise alignment of elements, such as graphics, that do not have a baseline-table or lack the desired baseline in their baseline-table.
-With the <code>alignment-adjust</code> property, the position of the baseline identified by the <code>alignment-adjust</code> can be explicitly determined.
-It also determines precisely the alignment point for each glyph within a textual element.
-The user agent should use heuristics to determine the position of a non existing baseline for a given element.}}
+{{Summary_Section|This property allows precise alignment of elements, such as graphics, that do not have a baseline-table or lack the desired baseline in their baseline-table.
+With the alignment-adjust property, the position of the baseline identified by the alignment-baseline can be explicitly determined.
+It also determines precisely the alignment point for each glyph within a textual element.}}
 {{CSS Property
 |Initial value=auto
-|Applies to=inline-level elements
+|Applies to=Inline-level elements
 |Inherited=No
 |Media=visual
-|Computed value=see text
+|Computed value=As specified
 |Animatable=No
-|CSS percentages=refers to the 'line-height' of the element
+|CSS percentages=Refers to the line-height of the element
 |Values={{CSS Property Value
+|Data Type=auto
+|Description=For each glyph corresponding to textual information within the element, the alignment-point is the intersection of the start-edge of the glyph box and the block-progression-direction position of the alignment point from the font.
+Padding, border or margin do not affect that alignment point.
+The alignment point of the inline-level element itself is at the intersection of the start-edge of the first inline box and the baseline identified by the ‘alignment-baseline’ property, if this baseline exists in the baseline-table for the element dominant-baseline.
+If that specific baseline does not exist, the user agent may use heuristics to determine where the missing baseline would be.
+}}{{CSS Property Value
 |Data Type=baseline
 |Description=The alignment point is at the intersection of the start-edge of the element and the dominant-baseline of the element.
 }}{{CSS Property Value